Best Outboard Motors: Upgrade Your Old Boat Engine

 Electric outboard motors aren’t as common as gasoline ones.
 They’re generally much smaller than gasoline motors.
 While the power of gasoline motors is measured in horsepower, the power of electric outboard motors is measured in pounds of thrust.
 Electric outboard motors are usually relatively cheap and suitable for fishing boats, small yachts, and kayaks.

 Hangkai engines are made by Taizhou Gongda Motors Parts Co., Ltd. The company was founded in the '90s in the Zhejiang province.
 At first, the company manufactured motorcycle products, but it transitioned into marine equipment in 2000.
-It makes gasoline and electric outboard motors from 2 horsepower to 20 horsepower.
+It makes gasoline and electric outboard motors from 2 horsepower to 20 horsepower, such as this one.

 Sea Dog was founded in Denver, Colo., where the company’s headquarters is based.
-The brand makes a wide selection of 2-stroke and 4-stroke engines ranging in power from 1.4 horsepower to 30 horsepower.
+The brand makes a wide selection of 2-stroke and 4-stroke engines ranging in power from 1.4 horsepower to 30 horsepower, such as this 2.5 horsepower motor.
 Its engines are noted for their value and reliability.

 Outboard Motor Pricing